ye-junzhe/todo.c/README.md

 ## Install

-1. Set the path in build.sh of todos.txt for storing todos(The absolute/relative path to that Dir)
+1. Set the path in build.sh of todos.txt for storing todos(The absolute path to that Dir)

 2. `sh build.sh`